Demographics of Greece: Historical overview

 During the next decades, the population of Greece continued to increase, except during a large part of 1940s due to World War II and subsequent events.
 After 1940s the population of Greece continued to grow, though on a decreased pace after 1960s, due to a gradual decrease in fertility and emigration to various countries, such as West Germany, Australia, United Kingdom and many others.
 The birth rate decreased significantly in 1980s, while in 1987 the Greek population surpassed 10 million.
-At this time Greece had started to appear a positive migration rate, due to the return of Greek Civil War refugees and international immigration.
-During the nineties the population increased by close a million, as the collapse of the communist governments in Eastern Europe and the economic downturn resulted in a significant influx of Eastern European immigrants in Greece and especially from the Balkans, including many Greeks living in these countries.
-In 2000s the population continued to increase reaching 11 million, thanks to an increased birth rate, a stable influx of migrants from other countries and the return of Greeks from United States, Germany, Australia and other countries.
+At this time Greece had started to see a positive migration rate, due to the return of Greek Civil War refugees and international immigration.
+During the 1990s the population increased by close to 1 million, as the collapse of the communist governments in Eastern Europe and the economic downturn resulted in a significant influx of Eastern European immigrants to Greece, especially from the Balkans, including many diaspora Greeks returning home.
+In the 2000s the population continued to increase reaching 11 million, thanks to an increased birth rate, a stable influx of migrants from other countries and the return of Greeks from United States, Germany, Australia and other countries.
 In the 2010s, in the wake of the Greek financial crisis, the population started to decrease and birthrates plummeted, while death rates increased due to an aging population.
 Many Greeks emigrated abroad, while more recently the population decrease has been largely stabilized due to foreign immigration.